vuejs/vue-cli/docs/zh/guide/deployment.md

 ```

 Verify your project is successfully published by Surge by visiting `myawesomeproject.surge.sh`, vola!
 For more setup details such as custom domains, you can visit [Surge's help page](https://surge.sh/help/).

+### Bitbucket Cloud

+1. As described in the [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/publishing-a-website-on-bitbucket-cloud-221449776.html) you need to create a repository named exactly `<USERNAME>.bitbucket.io`.

+2. It is possible to publish to a subfolder of the main repository, for instance if you want to have multiple websites.
+In that case set correct `baseUrl` in `vue.config.js`.

+    If you are deploying to `https://<USERNAME>.bitbucket.io/`, you can omit `baseUrl` as it defaults to `"/"`.

+    If you are deploying to `https://<USERNAME>.bitbucket.io/<SUBFOLDER>/`, set `baseUrl` to `"/<SUBFOLDER>/"`.
+In this case the directory structure of the repository should reflect the url structure, for instance the repository should have a `/<SUBFOLDER>` directory.

+3. Inside your project, create `deploy.sh` with the following content and run it to deploy:

+    ``` bash{13,20,23}
+    #!/usr/bin/env sh

+    # abort on errors
+    set -e

+    # build
+    npm run build

+    # navigate into the build output directory
+    cd dist

+    git init
+    git add -A
+    git commit -m 'deploy'

+    git push -f git@bitbucket.org:<USERNAME>/<USERNAME>.bitbucket.io.git master

+    cd -
+    ```